Middle School Biology First Day of Class

 - Pass out an envelope to each student and have them write their name on it.
 They will need to keep this in their binder.

-- They will get tickets for completing homework, answering questions, & doing a great job on activities.
+- They will get tickets for completing homework, answering questions, and completing extra credit assignments.
 The tickets will be used to redeem prizes before winter break and before summer break.

 You will need per student: